 How many make-up classes am I allowed and how do I schedule one?

 If you are enrolled in our membership program you will be eligible for one make-up lesson a month per enrollment.
 For instance, if your swimmer attends classes twice a week you are eligible for two make-up classes per month.
-Make-ups must be scheduled after a student has already missed the regular lesson and can be scheduled either in person or through our Make-up Request Form.
+Make-ups must be scheduled after a student has already missed the regular lesson and can be scheduled through our Make-up Request Form.